 1980 – Billboard carries a photo of Roger at the preview of ‘McVicar” the previous month at Cannes

-1989 – The Who play the Glen Falls Civic Center in Glens Falls, New York
+1989 – The Who play open their 1989 tour at the Glens Falls Civic Center in Glens Falls, New York

 2003 – Roger Joins Kevin M Buck playing I Cant Explain at The Bottom Lounge in NY